-Beat the eggs with the whisk attachment until fluffy in an electric mixer.
-Slowly add in the powdered sugar and whip on medium speed for 10-15 minutes until the mixture resembles a buttercream.
-In the last 5 minutes, add the pinch of baking powder, and the kirsch.
+- Beat the eggs with the whisk attachment until foaming in an electric mixer.
+Slowly add in the powdered sugar and whip on medium speed for 10-15 minutes until the mixture is thick and resembles a buttercream.
+In the last 5 minutes, add the pinch of baking powder, and the kirsch or other flavoring.

-Slowly add in the flour and flavoring of your choice.
+- Slowly add in the flour, whipping on low-medium speed.
 Then wrap well with plastic wrap touching the surface and chill several hours or overnight.

-Roll out small pieces at a time on a cornstarch-dusted surface to 1/4 inch (6mm) thick.
+- Roll out small pieces at a time on a cornstarch-dusted surface to 1/4 inch (6mm) thick.
 Dust the top lightly with cornstarch and press the mold into the dough.
 Cut around the design, and lay on a cornstarch dusted surface to rest for 12-24 hours, avoiding a drafty or humid area.

-Bake for 18-20 minutes.
+- Bake for 18-20 minutes.
 The cookie will rise on a little foot, and be just slightly brown on the bottom when done.
 (If baking two trays at a time, be sure to flip the trays halfway through).

-Keep in an airtight container at room temperature for 3 to 5 days, or light dry and use as ornaments.
+- Keep in an airtight container at room temperature for 3 to 5 days, or light dry and use as ornaments.

 NotesAbout the flour: It is strongly recommended to use a fine flour (cake or pastry for best results).
 If in France, this would be a T45.
 If you have to use all-purpose, you will use considerably less at 2 ¾ cups (340 g).
 Go by the texture as shown in the video and indicated in the recipe.

 I’D LOVE TO SEE WHAT YOU MADE